owencm/ballista/docs/share_interface.md

 * There were no apps available to handle that specific action.
 * The user cancelled the action instead of picking an app.
-* The payload could not be delivered to the target app (e.g., no service worker was registered, or the chosen native app could not be launched).
+* The data could not be delivered to the target app (e.g., no service worker was registered, or the chosen native app could not be launched).

 We also provide a method for determining whether there are any applications that can handle a particular action: